-- Stationary combustion, including energy industries, manufacturing industries and construction and the other sectors (agriculture, residential and commercial / institutional sectors). - Summary Transport, including internal civil aviation, road transport, railways and internal navigation.
+- Stationary combustion, including energy industries, manufacturing industries and construction and the other sectors (agriculture, residential and commercial / institutional sectors). - Transport, including internal civil aviation, road transport, railways and internal navigation.

 The energy sector relies on fossil fuel combustion for meeting the bulk of energy requirements in Greece.
-As shown in Figure 3.1, gross inland consumption in 2019 amounted to approximately 919 PJ.
-The consumption of solid fuels and oil products accounts for 64.7% of total consumption, while the contribution of biomass and of the rest renewable energy sources (mostly hydropower, solar, wind energy and geothermal) are 5.4% and 7.5% respectively.
-Finally, the share of natural gas in gross inland consumption is 18.5%, while the rest of gross inland consumption is covered by electricity (net imports - exports).
-In 2019, gross inland consumption (including liquid, solid, gaseous and biomass fuels) decreased by approximately 3.9% compared to 1990.
+As shown in Figure 3.1, gross inland consumption in 2020 amounted to approximately 920 PJ.
+The consumption of solid fuels and oil products accounts for 52.7% of total consumption, while the contribution of biomass and of the rest renewable energy sources (mostly hydropower, solar, wind energy and geothermal) are 5.3% and 8.1% respectively.
+Finally, the share of natural gas in gross inland consumption is 20.7%, while the rest of gross inland consumption is covered by electricity (net imports - exports).
+In 2020, gross inland consumption (including liquid, solid, gaseous and biomass fuels) decreased by approximately 14.7% compared to 1990.
 It should be mentioned that up to 1996 supply of natural gas was exclusively minor quantities from domestic primary production.
 In essence, the introduction of natural gas in the Greek energy system started in 1997 and since then its consumption has been continuously increasing.

-Figure 3.1 Gross inland consumption (in PJ) by energy type for the period 1990 - 2019
+Figure 3.1 Gross inland consumption (in PJ) by energy type for the period 1990 - 2020

-GHG emissions from Energy in 2019 decreased by 20.5% compared to 1990 (Figure 3.2).
-The highest increase on an annual basis (compared to the previous year) was recorded in 1997 (emissions increased by 5.5%), due to the significant increase in electricity demand as a result of particular weather conditions (very high summer temperatures), while the highest decrease on an annual basis was recorded in 2013 (due to higher share of renewables compared to 2012 and lower electricity consumption).
+GHG emissions from Energy in 2020 decreased by 33.0% compared to 1990 (Figure 3.2).
+The highest increase on an annual basis (compared to the previous year) was recorded in 1997 (emissions increased by 5.5%), due to the significant increase in electricity demand as a result of particular weather conditions (very high summer temperatures), while the highest decrease on an annual basis was recorded in 2020 mainly due to the significant reduction of the operation of lignite-fired plants, which were replaced by higher share of NG and renewables compared to previous years, and the COVID-19 restrictions in transport sector.

-Figure 3.2 Total GHG emissions from Energy (in Mt CO2 eq) for the period 1990 - 2019 annual rate of 3.6% which is higher that the rate of increased of GDP for the same period (3.4%).
+Figure 3.2 Total GHG emissions from Energy (in Mt CO2 eq) for the period 1990 - 2020 increased with an annual rate of 1.7%.
+Then and up to 2000, GHG emissions increased with an annual rate of 3.6% which is higher than the rate of increase of GDP for the same period (3.4%).
 The average annual rate of emissions increase for the period 2000 - 2005 was 2.1% while GDP increased with higher rate (approximately 4%).
 For the period 2005-2008, a stabilization of the emission levels is observed, although the GDP increased with an annual rate of 3.3%.
 Finally, a reduction of emissions is observed by 41.9% in 2019 compared to 2008, due to the economic recession at the beginning of the period, but also due to measures as the increase of RES and NG share of the energy mixture, along with energy efficiency improvement actions.
+In addition, the high decrease in 2020 compared to 2019 is mainly attributed to the significant reduction of the operation of lignite-fired plants, which were replaced by higher share of NG and renewables compared to previous years, and the COVID-19 restrictions in transport sector.
+According to the NECP of Greece, there is an undergoing plan for the phasing-out of all but one lignite-plants by 2023.
+The remaining plant will be converted to NG by 2028.

 The evolution of GHG emissions from Energy can be distinguished into five periods that are related to economic development and the penetration of natural gas.
-At first (1990 - 1995) GHG emissions increased with an average annual rate of 1.0% while Gross Domestic Product (GDP) increased with an annual rate of 1.7%.
-Then and up to 2000, GHG emissions increased with an
+At first (1990 - 1995) GHG emissions increased with an average annual rate of 1.0% while Gross Domestic Product (GDP)